kkgiorgos/vscode-hello-cpp/README.md

 2. Install Ubuntu 16.04 LTS from the Microsoft Store

+3. Create a UNIX account on Ubuntu by starting the ubuntu app

-3. Fire up the bash shell by pressing Start Key, type `bash` and press `Enter`.
+4. Fire up the bash shell by pressing Start Key, type `bash` and press `Enter`.
 This will open up Bash on Ubuntu on Windows.

-4. Type the following commands:
+5. Type the following commands:
   ```sh
   sudo apt update
   sudo apt upgrade